NHL on ESPN: Second return to ESPN and ABC's involvement: 1992–1999

-When the SportsChannel deal ended in 1992, the league returned to ESPN for another contract that would pay US$80 million over five years.
-Until the 2001–02 NHL season, weekly regular season games were broadcast on Sundays (between NFL and baseball seasons), Wednesdays, and Fridays, and were titled Sunday/Wednesday/Friday Night Hockey.
-Before 1999, these telecasts were non-exclusive, meaning they were blacked out in the regions of the competing teams, and an alternate game was shown in these affected areas.
+When the SportsChannel deal ended in 1992, the league returned to ESPN for another contract that would pay $80 million over five years.
+Until the 2001–02 NHL season, weekly regular-season games were broadcast on Sundays (between NFL and baseball seasons), Wednesdays, and Fridays.
+They were titled Sunday/Wednesday/Friday Night Hockey.
+Before 1999, these telecasts were non-exclusive, meaning they were blacked out in the regions of the competing teams, and an alternate game was shown instead.

 During the Stanley Cup playoffs, ESPN and ESPN2 provided almost nightly coverage, often carrying games on both channels concurrently.
-Games in the first two rounds were non-exclusive, while telecasts in the Conference Finals and Stanley Cup Finals were exclusive (except in 1993 and 1994).
+Games in the first two rounds were non-exclusive, while telecasts in the Conference Finals and Stanley Cup Final were exclusive (except in 1993 and 1994).
 Beginning in the 1993-94 season, up to five games per week were also shown on ESPN2, branded as NHL Fire on Ice.

 Sister broadcast network ABC also aired NHL games during the first two seasons of the contract, in the league's first network television broadcasts since NBC's previous contract in the 1970s.
-In the first season, this included selected playoff games, and later expanded to include a package of regular season games in the second season.
+In the first season, this included selected playoff games, and later expanded to include a package of regular-season games in the second season.
 These telecasts were produced by ESPN and were officially considered to be time-buys on ABC by ESPN Inc. This arrangement ended in the 1994–95 season, when the NHL began a new contract with Fox as its broadcast television partner.